 The Cold Spring Harbor Laboratory DNA Learning Center is an approved Sponsor of Continuing Teacher and Leader Education (CTLE).

-In the DNA barcoding workshop, participants will be introduced to the project, learn all the biochemical and bioinformatics techniques required for DNA barcoding, and learn how to mentor student barcoding teams.
-Each workshop is six hours a day for five days.
-Teachers who complete this workshop will be invited to organize student teams, who will carry out all aspects of DNA barcoding research during the school year.
+In the DNA barcoding workshop, participants will be introduced to the project, learn all the biochemical and bioinformatics techniques required for DNA barcoding, and learn how to mentor barcoding teams.
+Teachers who complete this workshop will be eligible to organize student teams, who will carry out all aspects of DNA barcoding research during the school year.
 Teachers who attended a week-long training workshop in previous summers may not register to attend the barcoding workshop a second time.

 Funded by the NIH NIGMS Science Education Partnership Award